 Still, uncertainty alone can have real repercussions on missions the USGS is involved with.
 Due largely to the funding uncertainties NASA has backed out of its commitment to participate in two planned Mars missions with the European Space Agency.
 These were an orbiter to study the Martian atmosphere that was to launch in 2016 and a sophisticated sample caching rover in 2018.

 So what, then, does the future of Mars exploration look like?
-Well, Curiosity is by no means the end of the road.
-First of all, in the excitement over Curiosity’s successful landing, it is easy to overlook the fact that we have another rover on Mars that is still operating!
+Curiosity is by no means the end of the road.
+In the excitement over Curiosity’s successful landing it is easy to overlook the fact that we have another rover on Mars that is still operating!
 Opportunity is continuing its exploration of Endeavor crater more than 8 years after it originally touched down, and USGS scientists are still involved in the day-to-day operations and interpreting the data from Meridiani Planum.

 And of course there are the orbiters Mars Odyssey and the Mars Reconnaissance Orbiter, continuing to return fantastic images and other data.
 Along with the European Mars Express orbiter, these assets allow our exploration to encompass the entire Mars globe.
 USGS scientists use data from these orbiters to map Mars, investigate landing sites, and do geology on the Red Planet.